-Specific NSPS requirements for the proper construction of wells are found in conditions 3.1(A)(3)(f) through (n).
+Specific EG requirements for the proper construction of wells are found in conditions 3.1(A)(3)(f) through (n).
 This includes provisions specifying that mitigation of water intrusion is addressed, vertical wells must not endanger the landfill's liners, and that gravel must not be able to penetrate or block perforations of the collection devices.
 Finally, in addition to capturing all LFG to prevent its reaching the ambient air, the CCS design must prevent indirect short circuiting of air into the geomembrane cover or allow refuse of any kind into the collection system.

-6.2.1.3.3 CCS Removal
+6.2.1.3 CCS Removal

 Permit condition 3.1(A)(4) sets forth provisions for compliance with all removal/capping requirements.
-NSPS provisions at 40 CFR 60.752(b)(2)(v), §60.754(b), and §60.757(d) be followed to determine when and how the CCS may be removed or capped as cells are officially exhausted and closed.
-As HMRLF is an active landfill and is expected to continue to lay waste-in-place for many years past the expiration of the TV-6 permit cycle, it is not expected that any capping or removal of currently active areas should occur during the period covered by this permit.
+EG provisions at 40 CFR 62.16714(f)(1)-(4) and §62.16718(b), be followed to determine when and how the CCS may be removed or capped as cells are officially exhausted and closed.
+As HMRLF is an active landfill and is expected to continue to lay waste-in-place for many years past the expiration of the TV-8 permit cycle, it is not expected that any capping or removal of currently active areas will occur during the period covered by this permit.

-6.2.1.3.4 CCS Operational Standards
+6.2.1.4 CCS Operational Standards

-HMRLF is required by the NSPS at 40 CFR 60.753 to operate its landfill in accordance with specific operational standards.
-The provisions carried under condition 3.1(A)(5) in the Title V permit, referring to each specific NSPS operating standard, requires that all collected gases in areas where waste has been in place for five (5) years (or two (2) years if the area is closed or at final grade) are vented to a control system (CCS) in compliance with §60.752(b)(2)(iii).
-Whenever the CCS in inoperable for any reason, HMRLF must shut down the gas mover and seal all valves that may cause LFG venting within one hour.
+HMRLF is required by the Federal Plan at 40 CFR 62.16716 to operate its landfill in accordance with specific operational standards.
+The provisions carried under condition 3.1(A)(5) in the Title V permit, referring to each specific operating standard, requires that all collected gases in areas where waste has been in place for five (5) years (or two (2) years if the area is closed or at final grade) are vented to a control system (CCS) in compliance with 40 CFR 62.16714(b)(2)(iii).
+Whenever the CCS is inoperable for any reason, HMRLF must shut down the gas mover and seal all valves that may cause LFG venting within one hour.
 If monitoring indicates that these operational requirements have not been met, specified corrective action must be taken.
-By permit Condition 3.1(A)(5)(c)(vii), no violation of operational requirements has occurred as long as specified corrective actions are taken and documented.
+It is important to note that, according to permit Condition 3.1(A)(5)(c)(vi), no violation of operational requirements has occurred as long as specified corrective actions are taken and documented.

-Unless allowed by specific exceptions listed, each CCS well is to operate under conditions of negative pressure.
-Additionally, each well's oxygen (or alternatively nitrogen) level is limited to no greater than 5%, and the interior well temperature is limited to no greater than 55°C / 131°F (though demonstrated higher operating values are allowed on a case-by-case basis following Office approval).
-The CCS must be operated such that the methane concentration across the landfill surface is less than 500 ppm above ambient background levels.
-Periodic surface testing is mandated by the NSPS to ensure compliance, with compliance provisions specified in the permit under condition 3.1(A)(7)(c) (see Section 6.2.1.3.6 below).
+The new EG (Federal Plan) at Subpart OOO has provided a few minor tweaks in procedures and limits for monitoring.
+However, three (3) basic monitoring parameters remain.
+First, each well's oxygen OR nitrogen level is limited to no greater than 5%, and unless allowed by specific exceptions listed, each CCS well is to operate under conditions of negative pressure.
+Additionally, each well's interior temperature is limited to no greater than 62.8°C (145°F).
+Finally, the CCS must be operated such that the methane concentration across the landfill surface is less than 500 ppm above ambient background levels.
+Periodic surface testing continues to be mandated by the new EG to ensure compliance, with compliance provisions specified in the permit under condition 3.1(A)(6).

-6.2.1.3.5 Compliance Provisions
+6.2.1.5 Compliance Provisions